The calculus of neo-Peircean relations

-\end{prop} \begin{proof} See Lemma 2.5 in~\cite{carboni1987cartesian}. \end{proof} Hereafter, we write $\CircOp[+]{c}$ for $\op{\Circ[+]{c}}$ and we call it the \emph{mirror image} of $\Circ[+]{c}$.
+Hereafter, we write $\CircOp[+]{c}$ for $\op{\Circ[+]{c}}$ and we call it the \emph{mirror image} of $\Circ[+]{c}$.
 With this notation, we can nicely express the following result that we will often use in our diagrammatic proofs. \begin{lem} In a cartesian bicategory, the following holds for every arrow $c \colon X \to Y$.

 \end{lem} \begin{proof} See e.g. Lemma 4.3 in~\cite{DBLP:journals/corr/abs-1711-08699}. \end{proof}

 For all objects $X,Y$ and arrows $c,d\colon X \to Y$, one can define $c \sqcap d$ and $\top$ as follows.